 An increasing number of new vehicles are able to wirelessly connect to smartphones via cable or Bluetooth which allows drivers to access a variety of hands-free options to do everything from using certain apps to dictating a text.
 Some companies tap into your phone’s built-in virtual assistant, like Apple’s Siri, while others like Ford, Honda and Mercedes-Benz have designed their own versions.
 Unfortunately, these technological advancements won’t be enough to properly address the growing issue of distracted driving – that’s going to take changes on the legislative level along the lines of enforcing seatbelt use and preventing people from getting behind the wheel after drinking.
 The Obama Administration’s Secretary of Transportation Anthony Foxx commented on the figures released by the NHTSA earlier this year, saying that:

 “Despite decades of safety improvements, far too many people are killed on our nation's roads every year.
 Solving this problem will take teamwork, so we're issuing a call to action and asking researchers, safety experts, data scientists, and the public to analyze the fatality data and help find ways to prevent these tragedies.”

 It may take years for these legislative changes to come into play, and it’s not clear whether or not Elaine Chao, the incoming Secretary of Transportation in the Trump Administration holds the same concerns as Foxx.
 Even if new laws are put in place, they won’t be able to stop every negligent driver from taking their eyes off the road.

-At Givens Givens Sparks, our Tampa car accident lawyers have spent their careers representing injured victims in court and at the negotiation table in order to secure them the compensation they deserve.
+At Robert Sparks Attorneys, our Tampa car accident lawyers have spent their careers representing injured victims in court and at the negotiation table in order to secure them the compensation they deserve.
 If you were seriously injured in a crash caused by a distracted driver, fill out our online form to request a case consultation or call us at (813) 336-3348 to speak with a member of our firm today.